If the abuser is prohibited from having a firearm or ammunition, how long does the prohibition last?

 * S.C.
 Code § 16-25-30(E)

 If the abuser's handgun is taken away, what will happen to it?

 If someone is convicted for using a handgun in violation of the prohibitions in the state's handgun law, the handgun can be taken away from the abuser and given to the local chief of police or the county sheriff.
 The law enforcement agency that gets the gun can store it, use it, give it to another agency for use, trade it for another gun with a licensed firearms dealer, or destroy it.
 However, this can happen only after all legal proceedings related to the handgun have been completed.* If the agency needs to store the gun, it may be kept in their evidence room.

 Who do I notify if I think the abuser should not have a gun?

-You can find contact information for sheriff departments in your area on our Sheriff Departments page.
+You can find contact information for sheriff departments in your area on our SC Sheriff Departments page.

-You can find ATF field offices in your area on the ATF website.
+You can find ATF field offices in South Carolina on the ATF website.
 For reporting illegal firearm activity, a person can also call 1-800-ATF-GUNS (1-800-283-4867).
 Many ATF offices have victim advocates on staff (called “victim/witness coordinators”) and so perhaps you may ask to speak one of these advocates if you are having a hard time connecting with (or receiving a call back from) an ATF officer.

 Note: Generally, the abuser does not have to have knowledge of the law in order to be arrested for breaking the law.
 If the abuser has or buys a gun in violation of the law, the abuser can be arrested, whether or not s/he knows that s/he was in violation of the law.*